Just because you're backpacking doesn't mean you can't have a home base with electricity and running water!

 Some Parting Advice

-- When boondocking, don't forget to fill up your freshwater tanks, and try to use it sparingly.
+When boondocking, don't forget to fill up your freshwater tanks and try to use them sparingly.
 Sponge baths are a godsend in the woods.

 There you have it — a simple guide to planning and budgeting an awesome RV road trip.